 WordPress is definitely, by far, the most used content management system.
 It is powering 34% of the web as of right now.
-If you’re planning to move to WordPress from Wix then it is a smart decision.
+If you’re planning to move your Wix site to WordPress then it is a smart decision.

-It is easy to transfer a Wix website to WordPress.
-However, Wix hasn’t disclosed complete procedure to move sites from its platform so if you have a large website you might lose some functionality.
+It is an easy process to transfer a Wix website to WordPress.
+However, Wix hasn’t disclosed the complete procedure to transfer sites from Wix.
+If you have a large website you might even lose some of it’s functionality.

-If you are having second thoughts about whether you should move to WordPress from Wix or not.
-Here are a few reasons that might help you decide.
+If you are having second thoughts, whether you should transfer Your Wix site to WordPress or not then here are a few reasons that might help you decide.

 - You have control over everything on your WordPress website and you can customize it as you like.

 - WordPress is an open-source platform.
-So, it is totally free to use.
+It is totally free to use for anyone.

 - There are thousands of totally free plugins and themes that can make this a lot cheaper than Wix.

-These are just a few of the reasons but as soon as you use WordPress, you will find a lot of things which you couldn’t do on Wix.
+These are just a few of the reasons but as soon as you use WordPress, you will find out a lot of things that you were not able to do on Wix.

-Without further ado, let’s discuss how to transfer your Wix website to WordPress.
+Let’s see how we can transfer your Wix website to WordPress.

 Step 1: Buy a Reliable Web Hosting Service

-Since WordPress is a self-hosted platform, we have to use a reliable web hosting solution to host all the site content.
-There are a couple of great reliable hosting services that you can buy right now and move your website.
+Since WordPress is a self-hosted platform, we have to use a reliable web hosting solution to host all our site content.
+There are a couple of great reliable hosting services that you can buy.
+Here are some of the top hosting services:

 - WP Engine